Environmental Engineering Project 1

 Provides a problem-based introduction to design techniques in environmental engineering.
 Several applications are considered with an emphasis on real-world problems typically encountered by graduates.
 The problems are set by practicing engineers and cover most aspects of environmental engineering design.

-A3 Communicate design solutions.
+3. Communicate design solutions.

-A4 Develop an appreciation of the social, economic and institutional factors affecting environmental engineering design and investigation.
+4. Develop an appreciation of the social, economic and institutional factors affecting environmental engineering design and investigation.

-A5 Develop the ability to function effectively as a member of a design team.
+5. Develop the ability to function effectively as a member of a design team.

 Broadly covers analysis of environmental problems and development of sustainable, economic solutions.
 This may include investigation for environmental impact assessment and design of pollution control systems.
 Students typically visit sites of interest, and interact with a broad range of professionals, regulatory authorities and practicing engineers.

 One major design project is undertaken, led by an outside consulting engineer with internal academic supervision.

 Students must satisfy standard entry requirements for fourth year environmental engineering.

-Problem Based Learning: for 3 hour(s) per Week for Full Term
+Face to Face On Campus 3 hour(s) per Week for Full Term